Inside “Ghetto Music”: Who Actually Played On The Rare D’Angelo Track

 • Raphael Saadiq – bass and background vocals

-There’s no doubt that the chemistry between them is immensely powerful.
+There’s no doubt that the chemistry between them is rare and sacred.
 Two musical geniuses speaking the same spiritual language, always pushing each other to the limit, and somehow making it all feel effortless.

 The Influence Behind the Sound